- Ombud Home

 All incidents of cheating and plagiarism are taken very seriously at the University of Kentucky, and there are specific policies and procedures in place to prosecute them.
 See S.R.
 6.3.0 (pdf) for the exact Senate Rules regarding academic offenses.

-- If you are accused of cheating, you would first meet with the course instructor and the department chair or a designated faculty member.
-At that time, you will be given the opportunity to explain your side of the story.
+- When an instructor suspects a student may have plagiarized or cheated, the instructor will invite the student to meet with the course instructor and the department chair (or a designated faculty member).
+At that time, the student will be given the opportunity to explain what happened.

-- If the instructor and chair (or designee) want to proceed with the charge, you have the right to appeal the decision by contacting the Academic Ombud within 10 days.
-Penalties for an academic offense range from a zero on the assignment (for a first offense) to suspension or expulsion.
-A record of each academic offense will be held in the Registrar’s Office, and in some cases can even be recorded on your transcript.
+- Penalties for an academic offense range from a zero on the assignment (for a first offense) to suspension and expulsion.
+A record of each academic offense will be held in the Registrar’s Office, and in some cases may be recorded on the student's transcript.

-- If you do not contact our office within ten days, you will receive a letter from our office notifying you and other relevant parties that the finding and the penalty outlined in the letter mentioned above will stand.
+- If the student does not wish to appeal the determination, the student will receive a letter from the Academic Ombud notifying the student and other relevant parties that the finding and the penalty outlined in the letter mentioned above will stand.

-- At the scheduled time of the meeting, both you and the instructor will be given an opportunity to explain your case in the presence of the UAB.
-After such time, the UAB will deliberate and arrive at an outcome.
+- At the scheduled time of the hearing, both the student and the instructor will be given an opportunity to explain their perspectives of the case in the presence of the UAB.
+After such time, the UAB will deliberate and arrive at a decision.

-- Within 24 hours, you will be notified of the outcome of your appeal from the University Hearing Officer of the UAB, and a written notice will be provided within one week.
+- The student will be notified within 24 hours of the UAB's decision by the University Hearing Officer of the UAB, and a written notice will be provided within one week.

-- Note: If your offense is considered "minor," (that is, the penalty imposed is less than an E in the course) you may admit the finding of an academic offense but appeal the penalty on the basis that it is unduly harsh.
+- Note: If the offense is the student's first offense and the penalty imposed is an E in the course, the student may admit the finding of an academic offense, but appeal the penalty on the basis that it is unduly harsh.
 The Academic Ombud in this case is given the authority to decide whether the appeal has merit but in making such a decision must proceed with deference to the instructor's traditional autonomy and authority over the course.
 (6.4.4.A.2)